Chart Color Schemes

 Tea Gardens - Hawks Nest has a typical household mix, with a lower-than-average median household size

 Family households constitute 69.1% of all households, including 11.2% couples with children, 50.9% couples without children, and 6.2% single parent families.
-Non-family households make up the remaining 30.9%, with lone person households at 28.7% and group households comprising 2.3% of the total.
-The median household size is 2.0 people, which is smaller than the Rest of NSW average of 2.4.
+Non-family households comprise the remaining 30.9%, with lone person households at 28.7% and group households making up 2.3%.
+The median household size is 2.0 people, smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households